 In summary, what should one expect from Norwegian design?

 “I think Norwegian designers have a great notion of freedom in developing new projects.
-Compared to our neighboring countries, we're lacking a strong national industry which otherwise could serve as a unifying and at the same time limiting platform.”
+Compared to our neighbouring countries, we're lacking a strong national industry which otherwise could serve as a unifying and at the same time limiting platform.”

-“Since many designers search for partners outside of Norway, there might be a tendency for each designer to cultivate their one personal strengths, interests and expressions thus adding expanding an already rich and broad field of young Norwegian design,” says the designer Kristine Five Melvær, an award-winning designer of tableware, lighting, furniture, textile objects and graphic design.
+“Since many designers search for partners outside of Norway, there might be a tendency for each designer to cultivate their personal strengths, interests and expressions thus adding an already rich and broad field of young Norwegian design,” says the designer Kristine Five Melvær, an award-winning designer of tableware, lighting, furniture, textile objects and graphic design.

-While Moods of Norway is a more crowd-pleasing brand, Norway has a lot of designers that operate in the high end of the fashion spectrum.
+Norway has a lot of designers that operate in the high end of the fashion spectrum.
 Several of them are sold in the most important fashion stores in places like New York, Tokyo and Paris.

 The brand Johnnylove from Trondheim is an example of many exciting things happening outside of Oslo as well.